Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 Wei et al. introduced few-shot CoT by placing worked intermediate steps in prompt examples.
 Their experiments found gains on arithmetic, commonsense, and symbolic reasoning benchmarks for sufficiently large models, including a strong GSM8K result with PaLM 540B.[1]
 Kojima et al. later showed that the zero-shot trigger "Let's think step by step" could improve several benchmark reasoning tasks without worked examples.[2]

 Those papers establish techniques to evaluate, not a production law.
 On your endpoint and task, a visible scratchpad may help, do nothing, or add cost.
-If an API offers a native reasoning control, evaluate that option as another strategy rather than assuming that extra visible prose helps.
+If an API offers a native reasoning control, evaluate that option as another strategy rather than assuming that extra visible text helps.

 2Return: